$\ell_1$-Regularized Generalized Least Squares: Discussion

 Our work further paves the path for future research for performing GLS type corrections within a regularized M-estimation framework.
-Beyond generalizing to other structured penalties/priors, c.f., the group-lasso, trend-filtering, we can also consider relaxing (the rather strict) distributional assumptions used in our results.
-For example, one could consider distributions with polynomial tails, or where the design matrix may exhibit more general dependency assumptions (e.g., some general mixing conditions) on the covariance structure of the errors.
-To some extent, the work of \cite{chronopoulos2023high} provides work in this direction, and we note they also consider the task of post-selection inference, however, there are still key differences between that work and our own, in particular with regards to the analysis of the RE condition in the FGLS setting.
+Beyond extension to other structured penalties/priors, c.f., the group-LASSO, trend-filtering, we can also consider relaxing the distributional assumptions used in our results, for example looking at settings where the autocorrelation structures may vary over time, or where the error structure can be approximated by an AR($q_{n})$ process.
+To some extent, the work of \cite{chronopoulos2023high} provides work in this direction, where they allow for a wider range of error dependencies and also consider the task of constructing valid confidence intervals for regression parameters (c.f. \cite{VanDeGeer2014}), however, there are still key differences between that work and our own, in particular with regards to the analysis of the RE condition in the FGLS setting where we focus on understanding the impact of the AR($q$) whitening matrix on the original design matrix.
 Overall, we have shown that GLS (and a feasible variant) can be highly effective when combined with the LASSO.